NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 1. If you already have a BCL account, log in and go to step 3.
 If you do not already have a BCL account, go to [register at BCL](https://bcl.nrel.gov/user/register) to create a new account.
 2. After you click "Create new account," you are taken back to the BCL home page.
-Follow the instructions from the email sent to you upon registration and then lo gin.
+Follow the instructions from the email sent to you upon registration and then login.
 3. Click on the "My Dashboard" near the top right of the website.
-4. Copy the text after __"APIv1.1 key:"__ then paste the key into the SketchUp Plug-in, the OpenStudio application, or the Parametric Analysis Tool (PAT). __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally this key will be maintained when you install updates to OpenStudio.
+4. Copy the text after __"APIv1.1 key:"__ then paste the key into the SketchUp Plug-in, the OpenStudio application, or the Parametric Analysis Tool (PAT). __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally, this key will be maintained when you install updates to OpenStudio.
 Specific application instructions are below.

 ![Key Request](../../img/bcl_key_request.png "Key Dialog")